Is there a comma before but?

 Now I have some even better news for you.

-You can use the exact same three-part rule for and, or and so as well.
+You can use the exact same three-part rule for a sentence with commas for and, or and so as well.

 1. Use a comma before the conjunction when the two sentence halves can stand alone.

 2. Don’t use a comma before the conjunction when the second clause can’t stand alone.

 3. Use a comma after the conjunction when it is followed by an interruption.

 Examples of the comma before and, so and or

 He went to London for two weeks, and he stayed at an expensive hotel.